contentful/contentful.rb/README.md

       space: 'cfexampleapi',
       default_locale: 'en-US'
     )
-    s = client.sync(initial: true, type: 'Deletion') # Only returns deleted entries and assets s = client.sync("https://cdn.contentful.com/spaces/cfexampleapi/sync?sync_token=w5ZGw6JFwqZmVcKsE8Kow4gr...sGPg") # Continues a sync
+    sync = client.sync(initial: true, type: 'Deletion') # Only returns deleted entries and assets sync = client.sync("https://cdn.contentful.com/spaces/cfexampleapi/sync?sync_token=w5ZGw6JFwqZmVcKsE8Kow4gr...sGPg") # Continues a sync

 You can access the results either wrapped in `Contentful::SyncPage` objects:

-    s.each_page do |page|
+    sync.each_page do |page|
       # Find resources at: page.items
     end

     # More explicit version:
-    page = s.first_page
+    page = sync.first_page
-    until s.completed?
+    until sync.completed?
       page = s.next_page
     end

 Or directly iterative over all resources:

-    s.each_item do |resource|
+    sync.each_item do |resource|
       # ...
     end

 When a sync is completed, the next sync url can be read from the Sync or SyncPage object:

-    s.next_sync_url
+    sync.next_sync_url

 **Please note** that synchronization entries come in all locales, so make sure, you supply a :default_locale property to the client configuration, when using the sync feature.
-This will returned by default, when you call `Entry#fields`.
+This locale will be returned by default, when you call `Entry#fields`.
 The other localized data will also be saved and can be accessed by calling the fields method with a locale parameter:

     first_entry = client.sync(initial: true, type: 'Entry').first_page.items.first
     first_entry.fields('de-DE') # Returns German localizations